chinamike65/hugo-tuolesi/content/book6/book6en.md

 As for the Madhyamika, there are only the treatises of Nagarjuna and his disciples, such as the "Four Hundred Verses" of the Madhyamika.

-However, without the writings of the masters of the late Mahayana School of Mahayana Buddhism in ancient India, such as the works of the Bodhisattva Chandrakirti, they were not translated into Chinese, because the translation of scriptures had stopped at that time.
+However, without the writings of the masters of the late Mahayana School of Mahayana Buddhism in ancient India, such as the works of the Bodhisattva Chandrakirti, they were not translated into Chinese, because the translation of scriptures had stopped by then.

-These Madhyamika writings by Chandrakirti Bodhisattva represent the views of the Madhyamika school, and the Madhyamika writings and interpretations of the Master of Discrimination and Nagarjuna represent the Madhyamika Self-Continuing School.
+These Madhyamika writings by Chandrakirti Bodhisattva represent the views of the Madhyamika school, and the Madhyamika writings and interpretations of Bhavaviveka and Nagarjuna represent the Madhyamika Svātantrika School.

 These are not found in the Tripitaka of Chinese Buddhism.

-Chen Na and Dharmakirti said that the two commentators were the representatives of the "Shi Liang Lun" in the late period of Mahayana Buddhism in ancient India, but there is no work of these two scholars in the "Tripitaka" in Chinese.
+Dignaga and Dharmakirti said that the two commentators were the representatives of the "Pramāṇavārttika" in the late period of Mahayana Buddhism in ancient India, but there is no work of these two scholars in the "Tripitaka" in Chinese.

 57

 Therefore, Tibetan Buddhism discusses this aspect in the Buddhist Dharma of the Tripitaka, and it is very complete.

-12. Dharma Doors Common to All Sects
+##### 12. Dharma Doors Common to All Schools

-The above describes the founders and main dharmas of the major sects of Tibetan Buddhism, as well as the Dharma practiced by the major sects.
+The above describes the founders and main dharmas of the major schools of Tibetan Buddhism, as well as the Dharma practiced by the major schools.

-All sects have common methods, and there are also different methods.
-There are many different methods, and I can’t finish talking about them in a month.
-Now let’s talk about the methods that are common to all sects.
+All schools have common methods, and there are also different methods.
+There are many different methods, and it would take me a month to talk about all of them.
+Now let’s talk about the methods that are common to all schools.

-The common method is the three scopes: the lower, the middle, and the upper.
+The common method is the three scopes or three aspects of the path: the lower, the middle, and the upper.

 It can be said that the essence of the 84,000 Dharma-doors is concentrated in the three scopes.
-Many people do not know the order of cultivation.
-Which one should be cultivated first and which one should be cultivated later.
-Master the Three Principal Aspects of the Path.
+Many people do not know the order of training.
+What should be cultivated first and what one should be cultivated later.
+Master the Three Principal Aspects of the Path in the correct order from lower to upper.

-This is the order of practice, and all sects are the same.
+This is the order of practice, and all schools are the same.

-Section 2 - Features of Tibetan Buddhism
+**Section 2 - Features of Tibetan Buddhism**

-Tibetan Buddhism has five characteristics: complete teaching, complete inheritance, complete practice, complete preservation, and complete teaching.
+Tibetan Buddhism has five characteristics: complete teaching, complete lineage, complete practice, complete preservation, and complete teaching.

 58